givemepower8/Phaser3Practices/docs/COC.md

 It's better to take out eagle artillery first before it's activated.

 Eagle Artillery will be activated after 180 (level 2) - 200 housing spaces (level 3) worth of troops.
-Each Hero is worth 25 troop housing spaces, and each Spell housing space is worth 5 troop housing spaces.
+Each hero is worth 25 troop housing spaces, and each spell housing space is worth 5 troop housing spaces.
 Wall wrecker counts as 1, but when the CC troop is out, the total amount will add up quickly.
 As queen and warden take 50 already, the healers take 70 already, there is not much room left to avoid activating eagle artillery.

 Queen can avoid one hit by using the timely cloak ability.